Ludo: Latvian

 The Latvian version of the game is called "Riču-Raču".
-The board is larger than the original board with seven home spaces instead of four (but the player must always reach the four furthest home spaces anyway, if the player overrolls, then they must move the extra spaces back and wait for their next turn).
+The board is larger than the original board with seven home spaces instead of four (but the player must always reach the four farthest home spaces anyway, if the player overrolls, then they must move the extra spaces back and wait for their next turn).
 Captures are allowed and two tokens cannot occupy the same space.
 If a player rolls a one or a six, they can either get a second roll or move a token to the starting position.